ricky-irfandi/logiq/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Issues

+If you encounter any issues or have suggestions, please file them in the [GitHub Issues](https://github.com/ricky-irfandi/logiq/issues).

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed changelog.

 ## 🙏 Acknowledgments

 - Built with ❤️ for the Flutter community